wp-plugins/facebook-thumb-fixer/readme.txt

 This plugin is for those who have the problem where sharing a post on Facebook shows the wrong (or no) thumbnail image.

+It works by making sure the Facebook thumbnail is dervived from the featured image of your post.
+If your post doesn't have a featured image then it will use a fall-back image that can specify.

 == Installation ==

 Install, activate, done.